laki88/techwithlaki/_posts/2023-02-01-leetcode-problem-longest-palindromic-substring.md

 - Cons: More complex to understand and implement.

-- Example: For "babad", the algorithm computes palindrome radii for each position in the preprocessed string, identifying "bab" or "aba" as the longest.
+- Example: For `babad`, the algorithm computes palindrome radii for each position in the preprocessed string, identifying `bab` or `aba` as the longest.

 - **Time Complexity**: O(n)